 - Salt and pepper

-- Barbecue Sauce – You can use your favorite BBQ sauce.
-We love this easy homemade BBQ Sauce.
+- Barbecue Sauce – You can use your favorite BBQ sauce or try homemade BBQ

 - Apple Cider Vinegar

 - Chicken Broth

 This all comes together for a fabulous meal everyone will enjoy.
 Your friends and family will love this pork shoulder.